-Start your Greece private tour from your cruise ship or your Athens hotel to a through the centuries trip.
+Start your Greece private tour from your cruise ship or your Athens hotel to a centuries trip.

 Greece tours private chauffeur will drive you through the fertile plain of Beotia, passing through THERMOPYLAE (hot gates) about 220 km from Athens, the place that the battle of the 300Spartans and LEONIDES took place.

-Our private Greece tour continues visiting Delphi’s Treasury of the Athenians, the Temple of Apollo and the Delphi Museum containing such masterpieces of Ancient Greek sculpture as the bronze Charioteer and the famous athlete Aghias.
-Lunch in Delphi, and start travelling back to ATHENS following the high way.
+Our private Greece tour continues visiting Delphi’s Treasury of the Athenians, the Temple of Apollo, and the Delphi Museum containing such masterpieces of Ancient Greek sculpture as the bronze Charioteer and the famous athlete Aghias.
+Lunch in Delphi, and start traveling back to ATHENS following the highway.